-ONRT initially was set up for community members to directly report to ONRT lead but do to the high volume of calls that were deemed to not fit the mandate a community protocol list was developed.
+ONRT initially was set up for community members to directly report to ONRT lead, but due to the high volume of calls that were deemed to not fit the mandate, a community protocol list was developed.
 The protocol list usually involves Band Chief & Council, Band Manager, Health Director, or Social Worker.
 Each Band varies so first contact with Health Director is beneficial.

-If there is a crisis or trauma in community the community member contacts Band office to report to a person who is established as a protocol list person.
-The Protocol list person receives the information and proceeds to make contact with ONRT Lead to discuss level of crisis and if the situation falls under the mandate of Team response.
+If there is a crisis or trauma in community, the community member contacts the Band office to report to a person who is established as a protocol list person.
+The protocol list person receives the information and proceeds to make contact with ONRT Lead to discuss level of crisis and if the situation falls under the mandate of Team response.

 How does ONRT support community?